Can Collagen Peptides Cause Acne ?

 (3) Pickart L, Vasquez-Soltero JM, Margolina A. GHK Peptide as a Natural Modulator of Multiple Cellular Pathways in Skin Regeneration.
 Biomed Res Int.
 2015;2015:648108.

-(4) He X, Gao X, Guo Y, Xie W. Research Progress on Bioactive Factors against Skin Aging.
+(4) He X, Gao X, Guo Y, Xie W. Research Progress on Bioactive Factors against Skin Ageing.
 Int J Mol Sci.
 2024 Mar 28;25(7):3797.

 (5) Pintea A, Manea A, Pintea C, Vlad RA, Bîrsan M, Antonoaea P, Rédai EM, Ciurba A. Peptides: Emerging Candidates for the Prevention and Treatment of Skin Senescence: A Review.
 Biomolecules.
 2025 Jan 9;15(1):88.

-Shop ALL Peptide Vials from Direct Peptides today, your trusted supplier of premium clinical grade peptides online.
+Shop ALL Peptide Vials from Direct Peptides today, your trusted supplier of premium clinical-grade peptides online.

 Do Collagen Peptides Trigger Acne?